afmjr/kafdrop/README.md

 ## Vermiculus notes!
 This fork has added the possibilities to use external deserializers.
-When "External" is used as message format the logic will use Java Service Provider mechanism to search for implementation of the se.vermiculus.kafdrop.spi.ExternalDeserializerFactory interface in the classpath, and if the factory claims to support the given topic name the provided deserializer will be used.
+When "External" is used as message format the logic will use Java Service Provider mechanism to search for implementation of the se.vermiculus.kafdrop.spi.ExternalDeserializerFactory interface in the folder given by the
+property: vericlear.kafdrop.serdesDirectory, and if the factory claims to support the given topic name the provided deserializer will be used.
+Entry point in the class ExternalDeserializers.
+The default value for vericlear.kafdrop.serdesDirectory is runTimeJars, which currently is the name for the volume mounted in the container running kafDrop.
 It is configured to default to port 9000.

+Added mina-core as a dependency.
+We could consider if the necessary dependencies for the deserializer also should be loaded by the class loader reading from kafdrop.externalDeserializer.location.
+Then we need to find an automatic way of adding dependent libraries to this location.

+Added message.format = EXTERNAL in application.yaml to use as default.

 ### Java version
-This project is now setup to use java 11.
-A long term support version.
+This project is now setup to use java 16.
+Waiting for version 17, a long term support version.
-You need to set JAVA_HOME to point to a valid java 11 installation.
+You need to set JAVA_HOME to point to a valid java 16 installation.

 ### Settings